Securing Multi-Agent AI with Entra ID On-Behalf-Of: Per-User RBAC in LangGraph.

 In many implementations, AI agents authenticate to backend systems using a shared service account or with PAT (Personal Access Token) tokens, effectively bypassing row-level security (RLS), column masking, and other data governance policies that organizations carefully configure.
 This creates a security gap where users can potentially access data they shouldn’t see, simply by asking an AI agent.

-In this post, I’ll walk through how we solved this challenge for a current enterprise customer by implementing Microsoft Entra ID On-Behalf-Of (OBO) secure flow in a custom multi-agent LangGraph solution, enabling our Databricks Genie agent to query data and the data agent designed to modify or update delta tables, to do so as the authenticated user, while preserving all RBAC policies.
+In this post, I’ll walk through how we solved this challenge for a current enterprise customer by implementing Microsoft Entra ID On-Behalf-Of (OBO) secure flow in a custom multi-agent LangGraph solution, enabling the Genie agent to query data and the custom SQL data/task agent designed to modify or update delta tables, to do so as the authenticated user, while preserving all RBAC policies.

 The Architecture